-Panek also served as President and Chief Operating Officer of the World Trade Center, Chicago.
+Prior to joining Guiding Eyes, Panek was vice president of relationship management at National Industries for the Blind in Washington, D.C., where he was responsible for providing leadership for the largest employment program for the blind, with a focus on supporting wounded warriors’ transition to careers in civilian life.
+He also served as president and COO of the World Trade Center, Chicago.
 He began his executive career as Senior International Trade Specialist for the United States Foreign Commercial Service, where he traveled the world with his guide dog – expanding business opportunities for U.S. exporters.